frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

 **_mode_**:  A string object parameter which can be either 'connectivity' or 'distance'.
 It specifies the type of returned matrix.
-For 'connectivity', it will return the connectivity matrix with ones and zeros, whereas for ‘distance’, the edges are euclidean distance between points, type of distance depends on the selected 'metric' value in NearestNeighbors class.
+For 'connectivity', it will return the connectivity matrix with ones and zeros, whereas for ‘distance’, the edges are euclidean distance between points.
+Type of distance depends on the selected 'metric' value in NearestNeighbors class.
 (Default: 'connectivity')

 __Purpose__